-Don’t be fooled by the snazzy trim: The Tacoma Limited is still more workhorse than show pony.
+Don’t be fooled by the snazzy trim: The Tacoma Limited is still more workhorse than a show pony.
 You won’t find any eucalyptus wood inside, just hard plastics and some stitched panels on the dashboard that aren’t particularly upscale-looking.
 Yes, the seats are upholstered in brown leather, but the hides are stiff, the sort of leather that you won’t feel too bad about getting muddy.
 The cabin is functional, with a decent number of places to stash small items, and our truck was equipped with Qi inductive charging for compatible devices.
-The center-stack layout is purposeful, with easy-to-use knobs for the climate controls and infotainment system, and the simplistic gauges look chunky and industrial.
+The centre-stack layout is purposeful, with easy-to-use knobs for the climate controls and infotainment system, and the simplistic gauges look chunky and industrial.

 Not Our Favorite Truck Engine

 More disappointing is the powertrain’s performance.
 The Tacoma’s six-speed automatic transmission upshifts early and takes some prodding to execute kickdowns, conspiring with the V-6’s peaky nature to make the Taco feel more sluggish than its reasonably quick 7.9-second zero-to-60-mph time suggests.
-Opting for the six-speed manual (not available in the Limited) at least lets the driver make better use of the engine’s powerband; that combination proved to be 0.6 second quicker to 60 mph in our testing of the aforementioned TRD Off-Road model.
+Opting for the six-speed manual (not available in the Limited) at least lets the driver make better use of the engine’s powerband; that combination proved to be 0.6 seconds quicker to 60 mph in our testing of the TRD Off-Road model.

-When we hitched up a small trailer (weighing roughly 1500 pounds, far short of this Tacoma’s 6400-pound stated towing capacity), we really found ourselves wishing for more midrange grunt.
+When we hitched up a small trailer (weighing roughly 1500 pounds, far short of this Tacoma’s 6400-pound stated towing capacity), we found ourselves wishing for more midrange grunt.
 The V-6 doesn’t make its peak 265 lb-ft of torque until 4600 rpm.
-The 3.6-liter V-6 in the Colorado and Canyon makes 269 lb-ft of torque that comes on at 4000 rpm, and the Nissan Frontier’s 4.0-liter V-6 muscles up 281 lb-ft of torque, also at 4000 rpm.
+The 3.6-litre V-6 in the Colorado and Canyon produces 269 lb-ft of torque that comes on at 4000 rpm, and the Nissan Frontier’s 4.0-litre V-6 muscles up 281 lb-ft of torque, also at 4000 rpm.
 Compare these with the mighty turbo-diesel in General Motors’ rival trucks, with 369 lb-ft of torque available at 2000 rpm, and it’s easy to understand the appeal of that powertrain option.
 Go up a size, and the Ford F-150 offers a twin-turbocharged gasoline V-6 with a whopping 375 lb-ft delivered at only 3000 rpm.
 When will turbos make their way into the gas engines of mid-size pickups?
 Sooner rather than later, we figure, and we’ll welcome their flatter torque curves.

-The Tacoma Limited did deliver a mostly comfortable ride, with the Michelin LTX tires making for a slightly smoother and quieter experience compared with the TRD Off-Road model’s knobbier Goodyear Wrangler all-terrain rubber.
+The Tacoma Limited did deliver a most comfortable ride, with the Michelin LTX tires making for a slightly smoother and quieter experience compared with the TRD Off-Road model’s knobbier Goodyear Wrangler all-terrain rubber.
 The Michelins also delivered a bit more skidpad grip, at 0.73 g versus the TRD’s 0.70, and stopped the truck from 70 mph seven feet shorter, at 185 feet.
-Yet both of those figures still fall short of an equivalent Chevrolet Colorado Crew Cab 4×4, which pulled 0.78 g on the skidpad and stopped from 70 mph in 174 feet.
+Both of those figures still fall short of an equivalent Chevrolet Colorado Crew Cab 4×4, which pulled 0.78 g on the skidpad and stopped from 70 mph in 174 feet.
 And the new, unibody Ridgeline puts all of these trucks to shame with its truly carlike road manners.

 Get the Cheap One Instead

 And you can still get a decently equipped Taco for a whole lot less than $40,000, too.
-In fact, that’s what we’d do.
+That’s what we’d do.
 A Tacoma SR5 Crew Cab V-6 4×4, for instance, can be had with many of the same options as our Limited test truck (backup camera, navigation, towing package, tonneau cover) for right around $35,000, and a more basic Tacoma SR V-6 4×4 Crew Cab would be just over $30,000.
 These lower trim levels are much more in keeping with the Tacoma’s rough-and-tumble character, and they strike us as a more logical choice than the loaded-up Tacoma Limited.
 Leave it to the F-150 Limiteds and Sierra Denalis of the world to wear the luxury mantle—the way we see it, some trucks should just be trucks.